- Study mode and duration: Part-time

 Recent job titles include:

-- Child Development Officer
+- Lead Child Development Officer

-- Deputy Manager of Nursery
+- Manager/Deputy Manager Out of School Services

 - Early Years Education Officer

-- Head of Nursery
+- Head of Centre

 - Senior Early Years Worker